-The Friedman Observatory is occasionally open to the public.
-Come to one of our open houses (announced on the right) to view the skies using our 16-inch (0.40 meter) Meade Schmidt-Cassegrain LX200 telescope.
-No reservation is needed, but group size is limited to about 10 attendees.
+The Friedman Observatory is open to the public each Friday evening, weather permitting.
+Come to one of our open houses to view the skies using our 16-inch (0.40 meter) Meade Schmidt-Cassegrain LX200 telescope.
+No reservation is needed.

-If you have any questions, email Dr. Mager at email@example.com for more information.
+If you have any questions, email Jon Belanger at email@example.com for more information.

 The observatory is open only during clear weather conditions.
 The observatory will be closed for: